-- The Class Member, - If the class member has a guardian, this person's Legal Guardian, (if available and willing) - The class member's Case Manager, - The direct support professional / support staff person from day services who best knows and works most closely with the person, - The direct support professional / support staff person from the residential agency who best knows and works most closely with the person, - The direct support professional/support staff person from supported employment, if applicable, - The Individual's Nurse including the Day nurse if the person has different day/residential provider agencies, and - The Therapists and BSC who serve the class member, as applicable.
+- The Class Member, - If the class member has a guardian, this person's Legal Guardian, (if available and willing) - The class member's Case Manager, - The direct support professional / support staff person from community inclusion (CCS) services who best knows and works most closely with the person, - The direct support professional / support staff person from the residential agency who best knows and works most closely with the person, - The direct support professional/support staff person from supported employment, if applicable, - The Individual's Nurse including the CCS nurse if the person has different CCS/residential provider agencies, and - The Therapists and BSC who serve the class member, as applicable.

-You must observe each class member, in both the residential and day settings.
-If the person is employed, that location should be visited unless it would create conflict with the person's work day.
-DOH sets up the schedule, so reference the schedule provided to you for details.
+You must observe each class member, in both the residential and CCS settings.
+If the person is employed, that location should be visited unless it would create conflict with the person's workday.
+DHI sets up the schedule, so reference the schedule provided to you for details.
+Ensure you have the most current schedule.

 You must observe each class member eating at least one meal or snack.
-If, at all possible, it is preferable that you observe a meal or snack at both day and residential locations.
-Be sure you note where you observe meal(s) or snack(s) so that findings, if any, are correctly noted.
+If, at all possible, it is preferable that you observe a meal or snack at both residential and CCS locations.
+Be sure you note where you observe meal(s) or snack(s); start / end time (if you observe entire meal or snack); positioning and any other items which you observe so that findings, if any, are correctly noted.